krzentner/language-world/data/basic_md/handle-press-side.md

 To reach to the target location reliably, the robot should perform the following steps:
     - When the robot's gripper is not near reach target, the robot should reach to goal.

+The task `push` requires the robot to slide the puck to the target location.
+To slide the puck to the target location reliably, the robot should perform the following steps:
+    - When the robot's gripper is not above puck and the robot's gripper is not vertically aligned with the puck, the robot should put the gripper above the puck.
+    - When the robot's gripper is vertically aligned with the puck and the robot's gripper is not near puck, the robot should push the gripper into the puck.
+    - When the robot's gripper is near the puck and the puck is below the robot's gripper, the robot should slide the puck to the goal.

 The task `door-open` requires the robot to pull the door open.
 To pull the door open reliably, the robot should perform the following steps:
     - When the robot's gripper is not almost vertically aligned with door handle, the robot should put gripper above door handle.